 The Met

 Founded in 1870, The Metropolitan Museum of Art was created to have a museum and library of art so people can not only study and admire the artwork but also see how art can and does function in everyday life.
-Today there are three iconic Met lives in three different locations, The Met 5th Ave. (the original), The Met Breuer, and The Met Cloisters.
+Today the iconic Met lives in two different locations, The Met 5th Ave. (the original) and The Met Cloisters.
 Each of which highlights the best and most iconic pieces from 5,000 years ago until today.
 Their mission is to show the crossing of cultures, ideas, and creativity through different cultures, nations, and eras.

 Plan Your Visit to The Met